Writes Segun Oruame

 Outside of Kano and Jigawa states where the state governments have invested huge resource to kit millions with ICT skills, there is no encouraging record in any other northern state that will compare to several states in the south of the country.
 And even then, many states in the south have confined themselves to struggling over the provision of basic education leaving it the very vital primary ICT skill capacity building in young people.
 Two positive examples stand out in recent times.
 One is in Osun State and the other in Ekiti State.
 In Osun, the state government distributed computer tablets of learning (Opon Imo) to students of government-owned secondary schools in the state.
 Under the pilot scheme, about 50, 000 tablets were distributed and another 150, 000 will reach the hands of students in the second phase.
 The project, an initiative of Governor Rauf Aregbesola, is specially designed for the students of public secondary schools in the state to improve their performance in internal and external examinations.

 Under its Ekiti State e-School Project (ESeSP), Governor Kayode Fayemi signed an MOU with Samsung for the procurement of laptops for secondary schools.
 The project facilitated the distribution of 100,000 laptops to secondary school students and 18,000 to their teachers in 2014.
-The programme started in 2013.
+The programme started last year.
 For the students in these two states, computer skill is no longer an abstract theme.
 It is part of living.
 They may not have broadband access like their counterparts in China or Japan; access may be limited compared to their peers in the US or Europe, But they have access and they have a preparatory skill to using ICT and form a trainable squad of young minds to leapfrog any economy.In Lagos State, you have a different but equally encouraging scenario.
 Being the country’s most advanced state, Lagos boasts of a plethora of private schools fully equipped with computers.
 Apart from government’s efforts, many privately owned schools have spearheaded a computer ownership scheme with the hordes of computer makers in Lagos to sustain the Lagos position as a pacesetter.